Honeyed Peanut Butter Spread - Recipe | Cook for Your Life

 1. In a medium bowl, beat the peanut butter, miso paste, honey, and water together until they are completely blended.

-2. If you want a softer or a runnier consistency, gradually add more water a teaspoon at a time until it''s how you want it.
+2. If you want a softer or a runnier consistency, gradually add more water, 1 teaspoon at a time, until it reaches your desired texture.
+Spread on sliced apple, whole wheat toast, or raw vegetables, and serve.

 Chef Tips